grungeee/LoRa_tracker/README.md

     - worked like a charm both on arduino and esp32

 - [x] 16Bit LEd-Ring
-    - it works, the actual code is dependant on the GPS and GY
+    - it works, the actual code is dependant on the GPS and IMU

 - [ ] 1.28" LCD
     - could use it for troubleshooting atm, actual UX/UI is the last thing that needs to be done

-- [ ] GY-9250
+- [ ] BNO055 IMU
-    - got some work done on GY-512
+    - initial tests completed
-    - need to redo for compass
+    - integrate orientation data for compass
-    - magnetometer still not functional with available units
+    - finalize calibration routine

 - [ ] Power
     - used a tiny USB-C charging board (USB/IN,BAT,OUT[5V])